Change Password

 • ...

-As the number of steps increases, we progressively converge towards the position θ=0, ultimately reaching the minimum value of the function.
+As the number of steps increases, the process gradually converges toward θ=0, ultimately reaching the minimum of the function.

 Example: Multi-Variable Function